 What’s the most beautiful sound to someone’s ears?
 According to the late Dale Carnegie, American writer and corporate trainer, it’s one’s own name.

-As such, to build relationships with our customers and to make them feel important, because they are, whenever possible we should remember and use their name often.
+As such, to build relationships with our customers and to make them feel important, because they are, whenever possible we should remember to use their name often.

 Really?
 Calling a person by the name of an object?
 How would she have felt if someone had called her “Cart-pusher”? or “Aisle Walker”?

 I was shocked.
-Passengers are one of the flight attendants’ primary customers, if not the primary customers.
+Passengers are the flight attendants’ primary customers.
 This attendant was obviously unaware that her paycheck is ultimately signed by every passenger seated all around her.

-Naturally, we wouldn’t expect flight attendants to know every passengers’ names.
-However, an “excuse me (sir), what can I offer you?, we have….” would have shown some respect.
+We wouldn’t expect flight attendants to know every passengers’ names.
+However, addressing the passenger with: “Excuse me (sir), what can I offer you?, we have….” would have been polite and shown the passenger some respect.

-Anytime you handle someone’s credit card or other documents with the customer’s name, it’s an opportunity to get personal and to make them feel special by calling them by name.
+Anytime you handle someone’s credit card or other documents which include the customer’s name, it’s an opportunity to get personal.
+Use this chance to make the individual feel special by addressing him/her by name.

 Let’s endeavour to bring music to our customers’ ears by using their name often, and with a smile.

-Build rapport with your customers by calling them by name.
-Slightly pepper the interaction with their name, without over doing it, naturally.
+Build rapport with your customers by addressing them by name and think about slightly peppering the interaction with their name as well.